snapbooks-app/geticon/README.md

 ## Cache Support

 GetIcon implements efficient caching through:
+- Server-side in-memory cache with 1-hour TTL
+- Consistent icon selection for the same URL and size
 - ETag headers for client-side caching
 - Cache-Control headers with a 1-hour max age
 - 304 Not Modified responses when content hasn't changed